0x8000-0000/samx-java/README.md

 * SAM uses "p" for paragraph in the XML serialization while SAMx uses "para" for compatibility with DocBook.

+* SAMx has support for conditional blocks, where a top-level condition is applied to several sub-blocks at once.

 License for sam
 ---------------